fazlearefin/kali-ctf-machine-setup/README.md

 cd kali-ctf-machine-setup
 ```

-### 4. Run the ansible playbook to install the extra tools
+### 4. Run the Ansible playbook to install the extra tools

-Enter the password for the user (`kali`) when asked for a password (your user ID might be different if it is a custom installation).
+Enter the password for the user (`kali`) when prompted (your user ID might be different if it is a custom installation).

-Run one of the commands below depending on whether you want the vulnerable docker images to be pulled or not.
+Run one of the commands below depending on whether you want the vulnerable Docker images to be pulled or not.

-#### Install WITHOUT docker vulnerable images
+#### Install WITHOUT Docker vulnerable images

 ```zsh
 ansible-playbook -vv -i localhost, -e "{ setup_vuln_docker_images: false }" -e "local_username=$(id -un)" -K main.yml
 ```

-#### Install WITH docker vulnerable images
+#### Install WITH Docker vulnerable images

 ```zsh
 ansible-playbook -vv -i localhost, -e "{ setup_vuln_docker_images: true }" -e "local_username=$(id -un)" -K main.yml